cometa-rocks/cometa_documentation/REST-API.md

 ]
 </code></pre>

-#  %{color:#584492}Departments%
+#  Departments

 ###  <code>GET /backend/api/departments/</code>

-Retrieve all available departments for the current logged user.
+Retrieve all available departments for the current logged-in user.
-*NOTE:* If the current logged user has permissions of Admin/SUPERUSER, all departments in database will be retrieved.
+*NOTE:* If the current logged-in user has Admin/SUPERUSER permissions, all departments in the database will be retrieved.

 ##### Request Examples